 A prescription for a Schedule II controlled substance must not be filled or dispensed more than six months after its date of issue.

-A prescription for a controlled substance listed in Schedules III, IV or V must not be filled or refilled more than six (6) months after its date of issue.
+A prescription for a controlled substance listed in Schedules III, IV or V must not be filled or refilled more than six (6) months after its date of issue and may not be refilled more than 5 times.

 A prescription for a non-controlled drug must not be filled or refilled more than twelve (12) months after its date of issue.